April 11th – 18th 2026

 3. COMMUNICATION WITH COMPETITORS

-3.3 [DP]From the first warning signal until the end of the last race of the day, except in an emergency or to inform the Race Committee of retirement, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.
+3.3 From the first warning signal until the end of the last race of the day, except in an emergency or to inform the Race Committee of retirement, a boat shall not make voice or data transmissions and shall not receive voice or data communication that is not available to all boats.

 4. SIGNALS MADE ASHORE

 No signals will be made ashore.
 The Race Committee will make announcements, if any, on VHF 78A starting at 0900 each day.
 Official announcements will be posted to the ONB.
-Failure of the RC to make an announcement
+Failure of the RC to make an announcement or of any competitor to receive same will not be grounds for redress.
+This changes RRS 61.1(a).

-[DP] Competitors and support persons shall comply with reasonable requests from race officials.
+5. CODE OF CONDUCT Competitors and support persons shall comply with reasonable requests from race officials.

 6. SCHEDULE

-6.3 Winners’ trophies for each day will be presented on Wednesday, March 26th during the Offshore Skippers’ Meeting at the St Augustine YC (SAYC).
+6.3 Winners’ trophies for each day will be presented on Wednesday, April 15th during the Offshore Skippers’ Meeting at the St Augustine YC (SAYC).
+Overall trophies will be presented at the Awards Party on Saturday April 18, 2026, at the St. Augustine Yacht Club.

 7. CLASS FLAG(S)